47degrees/fp-with-arrow-videos/Functor.md

 # Functor :: Data type bias

-Sometimes mapping the value just makes sense over one of the implementations of a data type.
+Sometimes mapping the value over one of the implementations of a data type just makes sense.

 One exmaple of this is the `Option` type, with two different implementations: